codarrenvelvindron/codarren.github.io/_drafts/The_art_of_public_speaking.md

 Even if my throat was bad in that year, it wouldn't matter.

-In that year, I delivered my best speech of that year.
+I delivered my best speech of that year, I nailed it (quite humbly)

+People were screaming and overexcited, it was crazy levels of energy in that room !

 [slides here](https://www.scribd.com/document/343673529/Fast-Coding-Skills?secret_password=k6wQIVMjBZ0xgrderAgQ)